Updated July 11, 2023

 In the case of the most basic options trading, i.e. call and put options, (IO) limits the risk of loss to the level of the premium paid for it.
-On the other hand, the profit potential for index put options is capped at the index level minus the premium paid, while that of the index call options is unlimited.
-Further, (IO) is also used to earn profits from movements in the index level, diversify investment portfolios without directly investing in the underlying stocks, and hedge portfolio risks.
+On the other hand, investors cap the profit potential for index put options at the index level minus the premium paid.
+At the same time, they enjoy unlimited profit potential with index call options.
+Moreover, investors also utilize (IO) to earn profits from movements in the index level, diversify investment portfolios without making direct investments in the underlying stocks, and hedge portfolio risks.

-Let us take the example of a hypothetical index that is currently trading at 1,000.
+Let us take the example of a hypothetical index currently trading at 1,000.
 Let us also assume that an investor purchased an index call option with a strike price of 1,010.
 The contract has a multiplier of 100 that determines its overall price.
-Now the index call option is priced at $15, so the entire contract price is $1,500 (= $15 x 100).
+The index call option is priced at $15, so the entire contract price is $1,500 (= $15 x 100).

-In this transaction, the downside risk is limited to the premium paid, i.e. $1,500, while the breakeven point of the index call option is its strike price plus the premium paid, i.e. 1,025 (= 1,010 + 15).
-Hence, the trade will be profitable at any level above 1,025, and the upside is unlimited.
+The premium paid in this transaction limits the downside risk to $1,500.
+The breakeven point of the index call option is determined by adding its strike price and the premium paid, resulting in 1,025 (= 1,010 + 15).
+Hence, the trade will be profitable above 1,025, with unlimited upside.

 Types of Index Options

-Primarily, the (IO) vary on the basis of the underlying index, such as DAX 30, Nikkei 225, S&P 500, etc., in which the investor gains the right to purchase or sell a certain number of units at a pre-determined price.
-(IO) may also be differentiated on the basis of the specific sector on which they focus, e.g. industries like healthcare, banking, IT, etc.
+Primarily, the (IO) varies based on the underlying index, such as DAX 30, Nikkei 225, S&P 500, etc., in which the investor gains the right to purchase or sell a certain number of units at a pre-determined price.
+(IO) They may also be differentiated based on the specific sector they focus on, e.g., industries like healthcare, banking, IT, etc.

 Index Options List